Gunsmoke: TV movies

 In 1987, CBS commissioned a reunion movie titled Gunsmoke: Return to Dodge.
 James Arness and Amanda Blake returned in their iconic roles of Matt Dillon and Miss Kitty, with Fran Ryan returning as Kitty's friend and saloon-owner Hannah and Buck Taylor as Newly O'Brian.
 Doc Adams and Festus Haggen were not featured in the film.
 Milburn Stone had died seven years earlier in 1980 and the role of Doc was not recast.
 Ken Curtis balked at the salary offer he received and said that he should be paid based on Festus's importance in the character hierarchy.
 The screenwriters responded to Curtis's absence by making Newly the new Dodge City marshal.
 The film, shot in Alberta, features a now-retired Marshal Dillon being attacked and a vengeful former rival returning to Dodge City to entrap him.

 In 1990, the second telefilm, Gunsmoke: The Last Apache, premiered.
 Because Amanda Blake had died the year before, the writers revisited a 1973 episode for the movie.
 The episode was based on "Matt's Love Story".
-In the episode, Matt loses his memory and his heart during a brief liaison with "Mike" Yardner (played by Michael Learned, better known for playing Olivia in The Waltons).
-In the film, Learned returns as Mike, who reveals to Marshal Dillon that he is the father of their daughter, Beth (played by Amy Stock-Poynton) and asks him for help in saving her from a band of Apaches.
+In that episode, Matt loses his memory and his heart during a brief liaison with "Mike" Yardner (Michael Learned).
+In the film, Learned returns as Mike, who reveals to Marshal Dillon that he is the father of their daughter, Beth (Amy Stock-Poynton) and asks him for help in saving her from a band of Apaches.

 Other films included Gunsmoke: To the Last Man (1992), Gunsmoke: The Long Ride (1993), and Gunsmoke: One Man's Justice (1994).
 Arness stars in all five made-for-television movies.